syntax-ke-shikar/Data-Structures-Game-Project/README.md

 # Race Car Game – A Data Structures-Based Console Project

-This repository contains a *C++ console-based Race Car Game, developed as part of a semester project for the **CS-2001 Data Structures course (Fall 2023)* at *FAST NUCES.
-This project offers a creative and interactive approach to learning and applying core data structures such as **graphs, **queues, **linked lists, **stacks, and **arrays* through the development of a real-time game.
+This repository contains a C++ console-based Race Car Game, developed as part of a semester project for the *CS-2001 Data Structures course (Fall 2023)* at FAST NUCES.
+This project offers a creative and interactive approach to learning and applying core data structures such as *graphs*, *queues*, *linked lists*, *stacks*, and *arrays* through the development of a real-time game.

 ## Table of Contents